Nagaland Lokayukta: Appointment and tenure

 Nagaland Lokayukta got its first Lokayukta as Justice Uma Nath Singh, a former Chief Justice of Meghalaya High Court from 13 March 2019 and will hold office for a term of five years or attaining the age of 70 years whichever is earlier.
 In January 2021, the Lokayukta offered to resign.
 Mr. Uma Nath Singh resigned the position of Nagaland Lokayukta in Feb'2021.
 The Supreme Court of India subsequent to the resignation of Nagaland Lokayukta transferred the duties and powers of latter to Nagaland Upa-Lokayukta Mayang Lima.

 Notable cases

-In 2020, Nagaland Lokayukta in a complaint relating to abusal of power in manipulating the results of Nagaland Public Service Commission(NPSC) examination against Deputy Chief Minister Y Patton filed by a former student union leader, had dismissed the case.
+In 2020, Nagaland Lokayukta, in a complaint relating to abuse of power in manipulating the results of Nagaland Public Service Commission (NPSC) examination against Deputy Chief Minister Y Patton filed by a former student union leader, had dismissed the case.

 In 2020, Nagaland Lokayukta in a complaint relating to issue of work order for a project missing technical approval and hurried sanction of funds in short time, issued prosecution orders against two retired Indian Administrative Service (IAS) officers, who were former managing director (MD) of SFAC-N and former agriculture production commissioner and chairman of Small Farmers Agri-business Consortium-Nagaland (SFAC-N).